kjartanvest/synquploader-ios/README.md

 ## Author

-Kjartan, kjartan@synq.fm
+Kjartan Vestvik, kjartan@synq.fm

 ## License

-SynqLib is available under the MIT license.
+SynqUploader is available under the MIT license.
 See the LICENSE file for more info.